sushilsingh5657/Pizza-Sales-Analysis/README.md

 # Tools Used
-•	MySQL: Project can run on any relational database management system.
+•	MySQL : Project can run on any relational database management system.

-•	MySQL Workbench: For writing and executing SQL queries.
+•	MySQL Workbench : For writing and executing SQL queries.

  # Key Business Questions & Answers